Photo: Zebra herd vocalizing

 Zebras are social animals that spend time in herds.
 They graze together, primarily on grass, and even groom one another.

-Plains (Burchell's) zebras are the most common species.
+Plains zebras are the most common species.
 They live in small family groups consisting of a male (stallion), several females, and their young.
 These units may combine with others to form awe-inspiring herds thousands of head strong, but family members will remain close within the herd.

 Zebras must be constantly wary of lions and hyenas.
 A herd has many eyes alert to danger.
 If an animal is attacked, its family will come to its defense, circling the wounded zebra and attempting to drive off predators.